 At the end of the day, do your research before you jump to conclusions about what you think you need and what you actually need.
 If you frequently drive

 in deep snow, ice, gravel, and other harsh conditions, an AWD or 4WD car will definitely help you get where your going with less fear of getting stuck or

 stranded.
 The added peace of mind may be well worth the price premium.

 However, taking on added costs initially and down the road may not be in your best interests—even if you live in an area with cold winters—if you’re

 only going to be taking advantage of the added capability 5% of the time.

 Regardless of if you drive a four-wheel or two-wheel drive vehicle, make sure you’re ready when temperatures drop with a good set of winter tires.

-Richard Ha is a Marketing Specialist at Heninger Toyota.
+Richard Ha is a Marketing Manager at Heninger Toyota.
 Although this is his first experience in the automotive industry,

 his love for cars, and specifically, Toyota’s, runs deep.
 His first car was a red 1991 Corolla GT-S manual.